jzbutz/Student-Alcohol-Consumption-Analysis/README.md

 # dataset
-This program will help you analyze the a dataset on high school exam performance.
+This program will help you analyze a dataset on high school exam performance.

 To use this program, you must have pandas, seaborn, numpy, and matplotlib installed.